caam37830/homework-0-template/README.md

 Use PyPlot to create a plot of the run times of your three functions to compute Fibonacci numbers.

+There is starter code at the end of [`fibonacci.py`](fibonacci.py) which will do the timing tests for you.

 * Use a log-log scale for your plot.
 * There should be three lines.
 * Your plot should have a legend.